srikrishnan-lab/Darnell_et_al_2025/README.md

 ## Abstract

-Sea-level rise (SLR) poses risks to millions of people worldwide.
-Although these risks are partially driven by anthropogenic CO2 emissions, the relative contribution of uncertain societal choices (e.g. decarbonization) and Earth-system dynamics (e.g. Antarctic Ice Sheet (AIS) tipping points) on future sea-level projections is poorly understood.
-This is in part due to a reliance on a handful of non-probabilistic and non-representative emissions scenarios, which are difficult to integrate with geophysical uncertainties.
-Here, we use a chained model framework to disentangle the relative impacts of these uncertainties on projected global mean sea levels.
-The emissions trajectory, particularly the timing of when emissions are reduced, becomes the primary driver of sea-level variability prior to 2100.
-Even under relatively optimistic assumptions about future emissions trajectories, there is a moderate probability of triggering AIS marine ice instabilities, resulting in high-end SLR.
-We quantify how delaying decarbonization by even a few decades can reduce the “safe operating space” associated with the geophysical uncertainties.
-Our results highlight the potential for rapid mitigation of CO<sub>2</sub>  emissions to reduce, but not eliminate, high-end SLR.
-However, the window to avoid future high-end SLR is closing and requires emissions to decrease rapidly and soon.
+Uncertainty in future carbon dioxide (CO<sub>2</sub>) emissions, and the geophysical response to emissions, drives variability in future sea-level rise (SLR).
+However, the relative contribution of emissions and geophysical dynamics (e.g. Antarctic Ice Sheet (AIS) tipping points) to future sea-level projections is poorly understood.
+Here, we disentangle their relative importance by propagating several ensembles of CO<sub>2</sub> emissions trajectories, representing relevant deep uncertainties, through a calibrated carbon cycle-climate-sea-level model chain.
+The CO<sub>2</sub> emissions trajectory, particularly the timing of when emissions are reduced, becomes the primary driver of sea-level variability only after 2075.
+The most extreme global mean SLR (exceeding 4m by 2200) is projected to occur regardless of optimism about limiting CO<sub>2</sub> emissions if accelerated AIS melting occurs.
+Further, delaying decarbonization reduces the “safe operating space” associated with the geophysical uncertainties.
+Our results highlight the potential that similar adaptation requirements may be needed regardless of optimism about future levels of CO<sub>2</sub> mitigation.

 ## Acknowledgements